tank-t-bird/100-days-ML/log.md

 **Today's Progress**:

-I reviewd the Linear Algebra videos and the first Caluculs videos.
+I reviewed the Linear Algebra videos and the first Calculus videos.
 Ended at Chapter 2 of the series.
 I had to split the work into two separate hours today and that was ok, but I do prefer the 2-3 hour chunks of uninterrupted learning.

 * [The Paradox of the Derivative](https://www.youtube.com/watch?v=9vKqVkMQHKk&index=2&list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr)